microsoft/CodeTalk/README.md

 # CodeTalk
-Code Talk is a visual studio extension to make programming in Visual Studio more accessible.
+Code Talk is a step to make programming IDEs more accessible.
 The plugin currently concentrates on three main aspects of Programming:
 1. Glanceability
 2. Real-Time Error information
 3. Accessible Debugging

-This is still in the initial stages of development.
-Please try it out and give your feedback.
+CodeTalk is currently only available for Visual Studio running in windows.
+We are working very hard towards bringing it to more platforms and IDEs.
+Stay tuned.

 ----------

 # Getting Started
-Download the CodeTalk VSIX Installer here.
 To know more about CodeTalk features, please visit the [Wiki](https://github.com/Microsoft/CodeTalk/wiki).
 To know more about building and testing CodeTalk, please click [here](https://github.com/Microsoft/CodeTalk/wiki/Building-and-Testing).